webosose/website/content/en/samples/posts/2023-12-21-facial-recognition-based-kiosks.md

         ![18](https://github.com/Cheetah-19/Kiosk_KNU/assets/29055106/5feb04b8-7d20-4f4c-b350-64afc260aaa6)

 ## How to use
-1. Connect the camera to the raspberry pie.
+1. Connect the camera to the Raspberry Pi.
-2. Connecting Raspberry Pie to the Internet.
+2. Connecting Raspberry Pi to the Internet.
 3. Change your unique server address (Please refer to the Url.js part of Code Implementation)
 4. Run the installed application.
 5. You must go to the kiosk/register file and proceed with membership registration using the command below to log in.